Affiliate links on Android Authority may earn us a commission. Learn more.

 The pros and cons of WhatsApp are numerous, and we’ll be covering a lot of the features here that make WhatsApp popular.
 But the main pro is that you are identified on WhatsApp by your phone number.
 This means that if you are in someone’s phone contact book, you are also in their WhatsApp contact list (assuming you all use WhatsApp).
-There are no usernames to remember, no profile URLs to click.
+There are no usernames to remember, and no profile URLs to click.
 If you know the phone number, you know how to get in touch.

 The main downside is that it is a Facebook-owned company, and despite the platform being encrypted, there are still privacy concerns (see the next section for this.)
-The other con is that you can’t use the same WhatsApp phone number on two or more phones.
-So if you have multiple devices and wish to use WhatsApp on each phone, you need to either get separate SIM cards or use a not-so-elegant workaround.

 Is WhatsApp safe and private?